Isabellevdv/isabellevdv.github.io/README.md

 ### News (spring/summer 2019)
 - We have conducted interviews with social media companies for our project on human-machine integration for extremist content removal.
 The report is available [here](https://rusi.org/sites/default/files/20190703_grntt_paper_3.pdf) (with Paul Gill, [Stuart Macdonald](http://www.swansea.ac.uk/staff/law/stuartmacdonald/), and [Bennett Kleinberg](https://bkleinberg.net/).
-- I will present at the [POLTEXT](https://www.poltextconference.org/) conference, on 14-15 September in Tokyo, Japan.
-The talk will discuss the forthcoming paper: 'Online influence, offline violence: Linguistic responses to the 'Unite the Right' rally (with Maximilian Mozes, Bennett Kleinberg, Paul Gill).

 ### Brief CV
 - 2018-present: PhD candidate, Department of Security & Crime Science, University College London, supervised by Paul Gill & [Bennett Kleinberg](https://bkleinberg.net/)